AWBSCode/Teachable-Course-Time-Calculator/Readme.md

 ## Usage

-1. Navigate to any Teachable course page where you're enrolled
+1. Navigate to any Programming Advices course page where you're enrolled
 2. Click the Teachable Course Timer extension icon in your toolbar
 3. Click "🔍 Analyze Course" to extract course data
 4. View the results: